Learn about Contents Insurance

 Generally contents insurance does not cover loss or damage to mobile phones outside of your home.
 It also doesn’t cover jewellery, cameras and sporting equipment when you take them out of your home.
 Some insurers may offer you the option to take out extra cover to protect your valuable items when you are out.

-Most home insurance policies will cover water leaks as plumbing is part of the home fixtures.
-It will only cover damages caused by water leaks however, in the event of a sudden storm or a sudden and accidental leak as opposed to a pipe that trickles out water over months or years.
+Most home insurance policies will cover water damage from sudden burst pipes as plumbing is part of the home fixtures.
+It will only cover damages caused by sudden burst pipes however, in the event of a sudden storm or a sudden burst pipe as opposed to a pipe that trickles out water over months or years.

 Is flooring covered under contents insurance?